alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 ##Exporting plants from England or Wales

-You’ll need a health certificate (‘phytosanitary certificate’) to export:
+Most countries require you to have a health certificate (‘phytosanitary certificate’) if you export:

 * plants and plant products
 * bulbs
 * seeds for sowing

-###Getting a plant health certificate in England and Wales
+Check with the country that you’re exporting to find if you need a certificate.

-If you’re exporting seeds for sowing an inspector will have to come to your site to take a sample.
-If you pass you’ll get a certificate which will be valid for 2 years.
+$CTA

-If you’re exporting flower bulbs or plants in a ‘dormant state’ you have to get a ‘growing season inspection’ to check for pests that don’t come up at the time of export - this might be required for other plants.
+You apply a different way to export plants from [Scotland](https://www.sasa.gov.uk/plant-health/plant-health-licensing) and [Northern Ireland](https://www.daera-ni.gov.uk/contact).

-If you’re already part of the [Plant Health Propagation Scheme](https://www.gov.uk/guidance/plant-health-propagation-scheme) or the [Seed potato Classification Scheme](https://www.gov.uk/guidance/the-seed-potato-classification-scheme) you may be able to show your results to get your certificate.
+$CTA

-###Apply for inspection
+###Applying for a plant health certificate in England and Wales

-You must fill in a form and send it to [your local AHPA office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate) for:
+You must apply for your plants to be tested by filling in the appropriate form for:

 * [plants](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515922/form-phe36.pdf)